 Please make sure the image is not larger than 5MB and has the jpeg or png format.
 I recommend you use Drarwing from a Desktop device.

 The server has limited capacity, so if you encounter issues it might help to simply try again later.
 Also note that the processing time depends on many factors, among which; the level of detail in the image, and the selected brush set.
 Using the Canvas brush set is typically faster, while Sketch is slower because the brush strokes are smaller.
-The process is still slow, you'll probably have to wait more than 15 minutes for your result!
-Note that I feel that the images that are done the fastest also tend to have the best looking results!
+Wait-time is usually around ~3 minutes, but can go up to 15+ minutes.
 You can read about how Drarwing works at the bottom.

 Brush Set: